 - Digital phantoms of micro-structural models are combined to Monte Carlo simulations of diffusion-weighted MR signals to better understand the interaction of the radiation beam with the tissue, especially for particle therapy applications.

 Projects on multi-parametric imaging rely on the collaboration with the National Centre of Oncological Hadrontherapy (CNAO, Pavia, Italy) for data collection.
 A recent collaboration has been also established with the Centre for Medical Image Computing (CMIC) of the University College of London (UCL, London, UK) for its experience on Monte Carlo simulations in DW-MRI.
-Additionally, activities on multi-parametric imaging benefit from the recent funded AIRC project entitled “A technical framework for combining multi-parametric imaging with advanced modelling in personalized radiotherapy”.
+Additionally, activities on multi-parametric imaging benefit from the recent funded AIRC project TAILOR “A technical framework for combining multi-parametric imaging with advanced modelling in personalized radiotherapy”.